About the RiteCare Scottish Rite Childhood Language Program

 While all children in need are eligible for available SRCLP treatment, please consult with your local facility for specific financial information.

-Everyone can join Rite Care Billings.
-Donations can be sent or delivered to the Billings Scottish Rite office as may be convenient to the donor.
+Everyone can join in supporting Rite Care Billings.
+Donations can be delivered or mailed to our address below, or made on this site by checking the "Make a Donation" icon at the top of this page.
+Another option is to join the 365 Club to the Billings Scottish Rite office as may be convenient to the donor.
 The 365 club was created for donor convenience and to establish as flow of funding for the charity.
 To participate the donor selects the amount to be donated daily.
 That's the 365 feature.
 Then the donor selects the frequency that payment will be made.
 Monthly, quarterly, semi-annually or annually each calendar year.
 Please consider this with your charitable giving.
-The contact information you need follows.

 Rite Care Billings